 The Criminal Law (Sexual Offences) Bill 2015 contains:

-· New criminal offenses to protect children against grooming;
+· New criminal offences to protect children against grooming;

 · New measures to protect children from online predators;

-· New and strengthened offenses to tackle child pornography;
+· New and strengthened offences to tackle child pornography;

 · New provisions to be introduced regarding evidence by victims, particularly children;